-While the Senate seat will be open, Welch, who during his years in the House has been consistently one of Vermont’s top vote-getters, would have an instant advantage.
+Welch, who during his years in the House has been consistently one of Vermont’s top vote-getters, would have an instant advantage over other potential candidates.

 Vermont’s popular Republican governor, Phil Scott, has said he is not interested in running for the Senate.
 It’s unclear whom the state GOP will find to run for either the Senate seat or the House seat, but the party chair said many Vermont residents want a fresh face in Washington.

 Vermont has never sent a woman or a member of a racial minority community to Washington.
-Several female politicians have expressed interest in running for a vacant seat, but the only person who has said publicly that she was considering making a bid for the House if Welch ran for the Senate is Democratic state Sen. Kesha Ram Hinsdale.
+Several female politicians have been floated as possible candidates for the vacant seats, but the only person who has said publicly that she was considering making a bid for the House if Welch ran for the Senate is Democratic state Sen. Kesha Ram Hinsdale, who is part Indian.

 Welch, of Norwich, was first elected to the U.S. House in 2006.